bibiefart/Terraform_API_GW/api_gw_lambda/README.md

 ```
 # Send an HTTP POST request an include a request body in the format below and the lambda function will create a new item in the dynamodb table

+we need to send the request with the token we got fron cognito   ---> see above cognito token

 curl -X POST '<your http api endpoint>'/movies --header 'Content-Type: application/json' -d '{"year":1977, "title":"Starwars"}'